 Gifts for Hunters With Hunting Dogs

 Many people take dogs with them while hunting.
 Hunting dogs are great companions, but also well-trained hunting buddies.
 A friend of mine reminded me how important it is to care for your hunting dog.
-It’s a shame when something happens to one if the field.
+It’s a shame when something happens to one of the fields.
 Hunting dogs should be just as important as you.
-When taking your dog into the back country or hunting, you should consider taking the following:
+When taking your dog into the backcountry or hunting, you should consider taking the following:

 - Dog booties to protect your dog’s feet in rough terrain